-The size of this was impressive.
-The authors reviewed the records of 997,585 Danish and Swedish girls, aged 10-17, to determine their HPV vaccination status.
+The size of this study was impressive.
+The authors reviewed the records of 997,585 girls, aged 10-17, to determine their HPV vaccination status.
 They determined that 296,826 of those girls received the quadrivalent HPV vaccine, a total of 696,420 doses of the vaccine.
 Look at that carefully, 696 thousand doses.
 That number is so high, that even minor adverse events may be uncovered.
 Except, unsurprisingly, none were found.

 The researchers examined patient records for 53 different diagnoses requiring hospital or specialist care, including blood clots, neurological diseases, and autoimmune diseases such as type 1 diabetes between immunized and non-immunized groups.
 The limited the study to 180 days post-immunization (except for thromboembolic events, which they limited to 90 days).
 Out of the 53 adverse events, 24 were eliminated from the study because <5 events were observed in the vaccinated group (which would become statistically impossible to analyze).